samhooper256/jtypes/README.md

 # Type Visualizer
 A type hierarchy visualizer for Java types.
 You can add types to the board by entering their fully qualified name, and you can drag them around once they've been added.
+Note: This app was originally created in September 2020 but was not uploaded to GitHub until October 2021.

 ![SimpleArrayList](https://user-images.githubusercontent.com/60260374/137635244-de3b4fe7-7356-46ff-b64b-3ae014433bef.PNG)